-While using as Device Server mode, in case you are using a serial device with a 2-wire RS-485 application or Modbus RTU protocol, do not forget to "Enable" the "Packet" mode of serial input.
+While using this unit in the Device Server mode, in case you are using a serial device with a 2-wire RS-485 application or Modbus RTU protocol, do not forget to "Enable" the "Packet" mode of serial input.
 Also enter the appropriate inter-packet timeout or delimiter byte values to enable smooth data communication.